PercussiveElbow/Dependensee/DEVSETUP.md

 Then access on localhost:8080

 ### Client
+Setup your JWT auth key environment variable 'DEPENDENSEE_API_KEY'.
-No setup, just run 'ruby client.rb' with a projectID as an optional first argument.
-(Requires JWT auth key being set up)
+Run 'ruby client.rb' with a projectID as an optional first argument.